 What is the pelvis doing?
 Can we figure that out?
 So if the person has their pelvis shifted to one side, it’s often going to rotate with it that way.
 That might help us to figure out what overall angle we expect the ASIS points to be on.

-ASIS Clue #5: Look for the angle of the centre line
+ASIS Clue #5: Look for the vertical angle

 Another thing we can check is the line from the crotch going up towards the belly button, going up the middle of the torso.
 What angle is that on?
 That is going to tell us the overall angle of the pelvis and we would expect the ASIS points to be roughly perpendicular to that line, like in the example below.